The Rise of Curbside Pickup: Temporary or Here to Stay?

 With more time spent on the website, customers are likely to discover related and new products, making the shopping experience intuitive and personal.
 This can increase online sales to offset impulsive in-store purchases.

-Without a doubt, the current health crisis pushed more retailers to adopt curbside pickup at an accelerated pace.
+Without a doubt, the current health crisis pushed more retailers to adopt BOPIS at an accelerated pace.
 In fact, it helps retailers continue to engage customers and make sales.

-Whether curbside pickup stays or not post-pandemic depends on the customers.
+Whether BOPIS stays or not post-pandemic depends on the customers.
 But as long as customers are satisfied with what retailers offer, including curbside pickup, chances are it will become a permanent feature of the “next normal” retail landscape.